-- In general, all plants shall be sited and spaced in a manner to allow for appropriate growth to mature size. - Trees shall be located no closer than six (6) feet to the back of curb along any driveway and no closer than four (4) feet to the edge of any parking lot, sidewalk or walkway. - Landscaping must meet minimum clearances from all fire hydrants and building sprinkler systems as required by the fire department. - Overstory trees should not be placed within any public sanitary sewer, storm sewer or watermain utility easement. - No landscaping shall be planted in violation of the City's traffic visibility clearance zone requirements. - A permit must be obtained prior to planting any street tree or landscape material in the public right-of-way and shall comply with the requirements of City Code Section 150.02.
+- In general, all plants shall be sited and spaced in a manner to allow for appropriate growth to mature size. - Trees shall be located no closer than six (6) feet to the back of curb along any driveway and no closer than four (4) feet to the edge of any parking lot, sidewalk or walkway, with exception to trees planted in tree grates along sidewalks, walkways, and plazas. - Landscaping must meet minimum clearances from all fire hydrants and building sprinkler systems as required by the fire department. - Overstory trees should not be placed within any public sanitary sewer, storm sewer or watermain utility easement. - No landscaping shall be planted in violation of the City's traffic visibility clearance zone requirements. - A permit must be obtained prior to planting any street tree or landscape material in the public right-of-way and shall comply with the requirements of City Code Section 150.02.